nikitavoloboev/data/focusing/goals.md

 ## Health

 Eat healthy and exercise daily.
-This is more of an ongoing theme & is part of my rules already but want to give this more focus as I am 25 now and this is **the habit** I need in my lifestyle.
+It is part of my rules already but want to give this more focus as I am 25 now and this is **the habit** I need in my lifestyle.

 ## Understand deeply